edecooper/refugee-modelling/README.md

 This repo holds the code used to simulate experiments undertaken for my honours thesis in applied mathematics.

-The simulation class can be found in the notebook `refugee_discrete_class.ipynb`.
+The simulation class can be found in the notebook `refugee_class_discrete.ipynb`.